Questions about the nuts and bolts

 + How do you accept payment?

-I typically invoice through PayPal.
+I typically invoice through PayPal, and send invoices digitally via Freshbooks.
 I can also accept personal check for certain projects.

 + What are your payment terms?
 When will I be billed?

-For design projects, your proposal will discuss the payment terms and I’ll let you know when you’ll be invoiced.
-Typically, design projects priced at $250 and under are billed in full, and amounts above this are billed in two increments, though we can discuss this if needed.
+For design projects, your proposal and Client Service Agreement will discuss the payment terms and I’ll let you know when you’ll be invoiced.
+Typically, design projects priced at $250 and under are billed in full, and amounts above this are billed in two increments, with a 50% deposit due at the time of contract signing.
 For design projects, you will need to submit your deposit in order to hold your place on my design calendar.
 For consults and tutorials, I invoice once we schedule an official meeting time, and request that you submit payment before we meet.